werf/werf/docs/_includes/reference/cli/werf_kubectl_kustomize.md

             Enable use of the Helm chart inflator generator.
   -e, --env=[]
-            a list of environment variables to be used by functions --helm-command='helm'
+            a list of environment variables to be used by functions --helm-api-versions=[]
+            Kubernetes api versions used by Helm for Capabilities.APIVersions --helm-command='helm'
             helm command (path to executable)
-      --load-restrictor='LoadRestrictionsRootOnly'
+      --helm-kube-version=''
+            Kubernetes version used by Helm for Capabilities.KubeVersion --load-restrictor='LoadRestrictionsRootOnly'
             if set to `LoadRestrictionsNone`, local kustomizations may load files from outside
             their root.
 This does, however, break the relocatability of the kustomization.